androbi-com/iot-docker/readme.md

 with zigbee2mqtt for the zigbee devices and influxdb for storing (and displaying) the values.
 The docker stack currently deploys

-* `traefik` as a reverse proxy
+* [`traefik`](https://doc.traefik.io/traefik/) as a reverse proxy
-* `nginx` for displaying a simple web page with links to the applications
+* [`nginx`](https://www.nginx.com/) for displaying a simple web page with links to the application UIs
-* `portainer-ce` for controlling the deployed containers
+* [`portainer-ce`](https://www.portainer.io/) for controlling the deployed
+  containers
-* `mosquitto` as a mqtt server
+* [`mosquitto`](https://mosquitto.org/) as a mqtt server
-* `zigbee2mqtt` for access to zigbee devices (I use CC2652R USB stick in the Pi)
+* [`zigbee2mqtt`](https://www.zigbee2mqtt.io/) for access to zigbee
+  devices (I use CC2652R USB stick in the Pi)
-* `node-red` as a programmable controller
+* [`node-red`](https://nodered.org/) as a programmable controller
-* `influxdb` (2.0) to store and visualize data
+* [`influxdb` (2.0)](https://www.influxdata.com/) to store and visualize data
-* more to come ..
+* maybe more to come ..

-If you don't need zigbee, you can just comment out the zigbee2mqtt section in `docker-compose.yml`.

 I wanted to include the possibility to access the mqtt server from outside my local network without using a vpn.
 This requires careful security considerations (we need tls for the mqtt service and all other services must be protected).
-For this reason I employ `traefik` as a "gate keeper" which handles the certificates via https://letsencrypt.org/ and restricts access to the local resources.
+For this reason I employ `traefik` as a "gate keeper" which handles the certificates via https://letsencrypt.org/ and restricts access to the local resources. `traefik` has a dashboard that comes in handy when configuring routers, services and middlewares.

+A simple web page in included that is available on http://raspi.local (substitute `raspi` by your hostname) which provides links to all application UIs.
+This webpage is served by `nginx`.

+`portainer-ce` lets you control the deployed containers, you have to set up an admin account when entering portainer for the first time.

+The `mosquitto` service implements an mqtt server which is used internally as a backend by `zigbee2mqtt` but can be used by any application, even from outside your local network.

+`zigbee2mqtt` is an open source zigbee to mqtt bridge compatible with many available devices.
+The frontend for `zigbee2mqtt` is also exposed on the local network.
+If you don't need zigbee, you can just comment out the zigbee2mqtt section in `docker-compose.yml`.

-`node-red` comes with a flow and a dashboard preinstalled that checks the current connection status with the mqtt server.
-After starting the stack you can add your own flows or nodes. `portainer-ce` lets you control the deployed containers, you have to set up an admin user when entering for the first time.
+`node-red` is a programming tool for event driven applications. comes with a flow and a dashboard preinstalled that checks the current connection status with the mqtt server.
+After starting the stack you can add your own flows or nodes.

-The frontend for `zigbee2mqtt` is also exposed (currently without authentication on the local network), `influxdb` guides the user through a setup process with its nice UI.
+`influxdb` is a time series database with a very complete UI that includes graphs and dashboards.
+The UI also guides the user through a setup process.

-I have also included a very simple web page that is available on http://raspi.local (substitute `raspi` by your hostname) which provides links to the above mentioned applications.

 ## Preparations